-I teach the Public Participation and Engaging Communities module (APLAN014) at Masters level and I supervise Masters dissertations. i give lectures to other undergraduate and postgraduate courses.
+I taught the Public Participation and Engaging Communities module (APLAN014) at Masters level and I supervised Masters dissertations.
+I give lectures to other undergraduate and postgraduate courses at several universities.

 I am actively involved in carrying out research and consultancy for a variety of clients in the public and charitable sectors.
 My particular research interests include local governance, community engagement, social enterprise and partnership working in regeneration strategies.

 I have carried out a number of consultancy projects for local authorities, such as Brighton & Hove Council, and ran a customised training programme on economic development and regeneration for SEEDA.
 From 2006-08 I ran a major research project on creating and sustaining mixed tenure communities for the Joseph Rowntree Foundation with Anna Haworth, Dr Tony Manzi and Professor Marion Roberts.
 This led to the publication of good practice guides for England and Scotland and other reports.

 I have assisted in evaluating the Stockwell Partnership Urban II project in Lambeth and developing a forward strategy and an evaluation of neighbourhood management in the City of Westminster [with Madeleine Pill].
 In 2011 I worked with Dr Ian Sesnan in developing an action plan for setting up a trust to manage the Wandle Valley Regional Park in South London.
 In 2015 I worked with Dr Tony Manzi and Ian Simpson on an evaluation of resident involvement in the Amicus Horizon Housing Association funded by the Department for Communities and Local Government.
 The final report was launched in the Houses of Parliament in March 2015.